The Smart Studios Story

 The Smart Studios Story is a 2016 documentary film written, directed and co-produced by Wendy Schneider.
-The film chronicles the history and impact of Madison, Wisconsin-based recording studio Smart Studios, founded by Butch Vig and Steve Marker in 1983.
-The film premiered on March 16, 2016, at the SXSW Film Festival and was released on iTunes March 7, 2017.
+It chronicles the history of Madison, Wisconsin-based recording studio Smart Studios, founded by Butch Vig and Steve Marker in 1983, and its impact on the 1990s alternative rock sound.
+The film was successfully funded via Kickstarter in 2014, and 70 hours of footage was shot on 16 mm film.
+It premiered on March 16, 2016 at the SXSW Film Festival, and was released on iTunes March 7, 2017.

 Appearances

 The documentary features interviews with artists associated with the studio as well as producers, engineers, and label executives, including: